 Autoptimize implements an efficiënt way to parse your blog’s source and remove any URL’s pointing to Google’s Webfont services.

 Just removing them will break your sites typography and design.
 Before removing them, you need locally hosted copies to replace them with.
-That’s why I built CAOS for Webfonts.
-Combining Autoptimize with CAOS for Webfonts is simply the easiest, most efficient way to locally host Google Webfonts and leveraging your browser cache.
+That’s why I built OMGF.
+Combining Autoptimize with OMGF is simply the easiest, most efficient way to locally host Google Webfonts and leveraging your browser cache.
 I suggest you click that link.
 You’re welcome.